okta/okta-aws-cli/README.md

 authentication".
 This is set at `Applications > [the API services app] > General Settings > Client Credentials`.
-In the "Public Keys" section select "Add Key" then either add your own public key in JWKS format, or have Okta generate a new key pair and copy either JWKS or PEM formatted private key.
-Where ever the private key resides it needs to be available to `okta-aws-cli m2m` at runtime;
-for instance injected as an environment variable from a secrets manager / vault.
+In the "Public Keys" section select "Add Key" then either add your own public key in JWKS format, or have Okta generate a new key pair and copy the PEM formatted private key.
+Where ever the private key resides it needs to be available to `okta-aws-cli m2m` at runtime; for instance injected as an environment variable from a secrets manager / vault.

 #### Okta Authorization Server